GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 Generating PDF output from SAP
 Requirements

-To run or modify this project you need:
+To run or modify this project, you need:

 A SAP ABAP system with Adobe Forms support
 SAP GUI
 Adobe LiveCycle Designer 11.0
 The required authorizations for Adobe Forms development

-# Purpose
+Purpose

-This project is mainly for learning and practicing SAP ABAP Adobe Forms.
+This project was created mainly for learning and practicing SAP ABAP and Adobe Forms.

-It can also be useful as a simple example for anyone who is starting to work with Adobe Forms in SAP.
+It can also be used as a simple example for anyone who is starting to work with Adobe Forms in SAP.